 Baltimore's Little Italy is a neighborhood that is dear to many of my fellow Baltimoreans.
 We're very fortunate to have a real deal generations old immigrant neighborhood in the heart of our downtown corridor.
 Family owned Italian restaurants are on nearly every corner.
 Real estate is often sold by word of mouth.
 Benvenuti alla Piccola Italia.

-Ahh, Sabatino's Resturant on the corner of Fawn and S. High
+Ahh, Sabatino's Resturant on the corner of Fawn and S.

-Saturday it stays open until 3am.
+Friday and Saturday it stays open until 3am.

 Osteria da Amedeo, a corner wine bar on S. Exeter St